Homily (Reflection) for Tuesday of the Second Week of Lent (27th February, 2018) on the Gospel

 Although these occupy the exalted seat of Moses but Jesus asked the crowds and His disciples not to emulate them.
 They teach others without first making something out of the teaching themselves.
 Hence, Jesus often calls them hypocrites, cf. Matt 15:7; 23:13, 15, 23,25,27,29.

 Be wary of people you imitate.
 Often people focus on what people want without considering whether those things are right or wrong.
 Some copy others whether they are correct or not.
 We must look up to God and do what He asks of us.
-The only person worthy of imitation is he or she who imitate Christ, cf. 1Cor 4:16; 11:1.
+If there is any person in this world worthy of imitation, it is only he or she who imitates Christ, cf. 1Cor 4:16; 11:1.

 Bible Reading: Matt 7:12; 1Cor 10:23 – 11:1.